What’s your post-IPO stock liquidation strategy?

 - Selling everything at once the first day the lockup ends.
 Market timing is notoriously tough and usually leads to mixed or disappointing outcomes.
 Especially for highly publicized IPOs like Uber, Lyft, and Snap, the market closely tracks the blackout period in anticipation of a surge of new shares.
 This can result in downward price pressure on the stock.
 Consider a strategy that balances systematically liquidating shares with the pros and cons of waiting for long-term capital gains.

 - Locking in high fixed costs on a new lifestyle asset.
 Have your finances changed, aside from the windfall?
-If not, buying an expensive new home, car, or boat could have a negative impact on your cash flows and limit your ability to save in the future.
+If not, buying an expensive new home or car could have a negative impact on your cash flows.
+It also limits your ability to save in the future.
 (Who wants to downgrade from a Tesla, anyways?)
 Simple message: lifestyle inflation can erode your wealth over time, leaving you worse off in the long run.

 - Selling and staying in cash for an extended period of time.
 Unless you need money soon, it likely doesn’t make sense to keep a pile of cash in a bank account.
 Lacking a plan for reinvestment is a big risk, the opportunity cost can be steep.
 Consider working with a fee-only wealth advisor to develop a diversified investment strategy.